California Capital Gains Tax: Rates, Calculations, and How to Save

 What this means is that for the investor, depending on the asset, the tax code encourages long-term capital gains with various deductions, exclusions, and how the tax rate is calculated, such as income for California or based on income tax brackets for federal taxes.

-Current California Capital Tax Gains Rate Vs Previous Years
+California Capital Gains Tax Rates: Current vs. Previous Years

 Unlike federal capital gains taxes, California’s capital gains tax rate for 2022 is not based on whether the gain is short-term or long-term.
 Stocks, bonds, mutual funds, and real estate are among the assets that are subject to this California capital gains tax rate.
 Tax rates (1% – 13.3%) on capital gains are in keeping with general income tax laws in California.

-To give you a clearer idea of the current capital tax gains rates versus last year, check out these tax rate charts from 2021 and 2022.
+To give you a clearer idea of the current capital tax gains rates versus last year, check out these California capital gains tax brackets and figures from 2021 and 2022.

 Tax Bracket/RateSingleMarried